FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 A group (a.k.a. repeating group) is like a component but with one additional
 feature: it represents an *array of* components to be sent on the wire.

 A repeating group is specified by a `<group>` element and the `<group>` elements are contained by the `<groups>` parent element.
-The `<group>` element has a child element to specify the associated cardinality field by id, `<numInGroup>`, and optionally by name.
-In
-FIX tag=value encoding, a cardinality field of FIX datatype NumInGroup precedes the array when transmitted.
+The `<group>` element has a child element to specify the associated cardinality field by id (attribute `<numInGroup>`), and optionally by name.
+In some encodings, such as FIX tag=value, a cardinality field precedes the array when transmitted.
 In other encodings, such as FIXML, the array is implicit in the presentation protocol.

 Limits on the size of a repeating group may optionally be specified with `implMinOccurs` and `implMaxOccurs` attributes.
 If those attributes are not